MicroEJ/docs/SDK6UserGuide/testProject.rst

 The test must be referenced by the Full Qualified Name of the generated class.

-The test is executed on the Platform defined in the project build file and the output result is dumped into the console.
+The test is executed on the VEE Port defined in the project build file and the output result is dumped into the console.

 Test Suite Reports